Skip to main content

 Problems with thinking, memory and concentration

-• problems remembering things that happened recently
+• have problems remembering things that happened recently

 These problems are sometimes described "brain fog".